JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/geometry/intersect_line_line.rst

 Description
 -----------

-This node takes 2 lines and returns the locations of 2 points (one on each of them) that are closest to each other.
+This node takes two lines and returns the locations of two points (one on each of them) that are closest to each other.
+If the lines intersect, that is, they are not skew, then the two points will be equal to the point of intersection.

 .. image:: images/intersect_line_line_node.png
    :width: 160pt